-For this project area, we have designated seven basic cover-types within the project area and adjacent areas affected by the project.
+We have designated seven basic cover-types within the project area and adjacent areas affected by the project.
 Due to differences in water depth and/or salinity in tidal and non-tidal ponds, there may be several more specific habitats within these cover-types, as noted below.

-Open water (bay): This cover type is considered those waters within San Francisco Bay which are permanently inundated, deeper than MLLW and usually more than -18 feet MLLW, although the actually dredging footprint has depths -4 to -23 feet MLLW.
+Open water (bay): This cover type is considered those waters within San Francisco Bay which are permanently inundated, deeper than MLLW and usually more than -18 feet MLLW, although the proposed new dredging footprint has depths -4 to -23 feet MLLW.
 Areas affected by the project include the portions of the enlarged turning basin footprints that require dredging, adjacent waters affected by turbidity, and any sediment offloading facilities constructed in deep waters.
-Pelagic plankton, fish, and macroinvertebrates reside in these waters and are prey organisms for larger recreational fish, some seabirds and waterfowl.
+Pelagic plankton, fish, and macroinvertebrates reside in these waters and are prey organisms for larger recreational fish, and some seabirds and waterfowl.
 An appropriate evaluation species would be juvenile fishes.
 Such open waters are relatively abundant in the planning area and are not expected to be lost or permanently degraded by the proposed action.
-They are designated Resource Category 4, with a mitigation planning goal to minimize loss of habitat value.

-Subtidal benthic (bay): This cover type includes permanently inundated, unvegetated bottom substrate deeper than MLLW, such as the channels to be dredged, and any new sediment offloading facilities constructed in deep waters.
+Subtidal benthic (bay): This cover type includes permanently inundated, unvegetated bottom substrate deeper than MLLW, such as the channels to be dredged, and the footprint of any new sediment offloading facilities constructed in deep waters.
 This cover type supports food organisms like shrimp, benthic fish, and other macroinvertebrates.
 Bottom dwelling fishes such as sturgeon, flatfishes such as juvenile halibut, and rays, would be appropriate evaluation species.
-The subtidal benthic habitat affected by the proposed project is either not previously dredged (OHTB) or, as with IHTB, previously dredged but not a maintained navigation channel.
+The subtidal benthic habitat affected by the proposed project is either not previously dredged (OHTB) or, as with IHTB, previously dredged but not maintained navigation channel.
 Some additional subtidal benthic habitat will be created by excavation of fast lands in Inner Harbor.
 The shallower undredged areas likely support a greater diversity and productivity of benthic organisms than dredged areas.
 This cover type is relatively abundant, but a longer lasting effect will result from project construction and maintenance than for open waters.
-Due to the regional abundance, regular disturbance, and medium value of this cover type to the evaluation species, it is designated Resource Category 4, with a mitigation planning goal to minimize loss of habitat value.

 Non-tidal pond waters: This cover-type includes permanently inundated, unvegetated waters separated from tidal action, and is represented by any ponds within Montezuma Wetlands or Cullinan Ranch which could receive dredged material from the proposed project.
 These ponds vary in depth, circulation, and water chemistry depending on management.
 They support some species of saltwater or freshwater fish, and benthic or pelagic macroinvertebrates that can provide forage.
 They may be used by waterfowl, or other bird groups, depending on salinity.
 For the lower salinity ponds, we would select a duck such as the northern shoveler as an evaluation species.
 For higher salinities, the American avocet would be an appropriate evaluation species.
 Non-tidal ponds are moderately abundant and are used for foraging and roosting by the evaluation species.
-We designate these as Resource Category 3, with a mitigation goal of no net loss of habitat value while minimizing loss of in-kind habitat value.